AdamClarkStandke/GenerativeDeepLearning/README.md

 ----------------------

-# Combining Stable Diffusion's Textual Embedding Space with its Image Manifold
+# Combining Stable Diffusion's Textual Embedding Space with its Image Manifold through Textual Inversion and non-style prompts

-My Pre-trained weights can be found [here](https://huggingface.co/SammyTime/StableDiffusionTextInversion/tree/main) and must be loaded beforehand in **layer two** of Stable Diffusion/CLIP's text encoder
+My Pre-trained weights can be found [here](https://huggingface.co/SammyTime/StableDiffusionTextInversion/tree/main) and must be loaded beforehand in **layer two** of Stable Diffusion/CLIP's text encoder before generating images/gifs.

 **Prompt: man  with {placeholder_token} in fancy suit in a red ferrari driving in Frankfurt high quality, highly detailed, elegant, sharp focus**